greifentor/tcjts/README.md

 # tcjts
-A tooling for JIRA timestamp calculations.
+A tooling for JIRA style timestamp calculations.

 Started: 21.01.2019.